DynamonAI/LLMsEasyFinetune/README.md

 ## Web UI
 Demo: https://llmseasyfinetune-web.streamlit.app

-We provide a very simple web UI in `example/web_client.py` as shown in following screenshot:
+We provide a very simple web UI in `example/web_client.py` as shown in the following screenshot:
 ![](assets/web_example.png)

 Streamlit is needed for web UI: `pip install streamlit`.